mathmarqq/constellation-project/constellation-frontend/README.md

 Todo list:

 -   Make edit list accessible
--   Fix timeout to focus input
+-   Fix the timeout to focus input
--   Cover implementionDetails about api calls in tests
+-   Cover implemention details of api calls in tests
 -   Improve my theme scheme
--   Put visual regression tests in git hooks/pipleine
 -   Create tests with cypress (I did not have time)
+-   Improve mocks in storybook

 Instructions to run api:

-json-server --watch db.json
+cd constellation-api-mock
+npm start